Hyundai Bayon

 The Hyundai Bayon is a five-door subcompact crossover SUV produced by the South Korean manufacturer Hyundai.
 The Bayon is based on the third-generation i20 and is not offered with all-wheel drive.

+It is Hyundai's smallest SUV in their European line-up and slots below the Kona.

+Designed primarily for the European market, the vehicle's name is a reference to the French city of Bayonne.
+Outside of Europe and Turkey, it is only offered in selected markets in Central Asia, Middle East North Africa and India (Launch soon in 2026).

+First generation (2021)

 Marketing

-Revealed in March 2021, it is Hyundai's smallest SUV in their European line-up and slots below the Kona.

-Designed primarily for the European market, the vehicle's name is a reference to the French city of Bayonne.
-Outside of Europe and Turkey, it is only offered in selected markets in Central Asia, Middle East and North Africa.
+It was revealed in March 2021.